redhat-cip/software-factory/docs/deepdive.rst

 * The third step adds the SF secret sauce to the image cache (see image/sf.install)

-  * Copy the puppet/ansible modules
+  * Copy the ansible modules
   * Install SF components such as managesf
   * Everything that is developped for SF